Skip to Main Content

 Hesburgh Libraries Hackathon (latest)

 Welcome to the Hesburgh Libraries HACK•A•THON, where teams of developers, graphic designers, subject specialists, and other creatives come together to re-imagine solutions to everyday problems.
 We provide resources and technical assistance.
-You collaborate, create, and innovate to bring new solutions that help with this year’s theme: Unity in Diversity for an Inclusive Tomorrow.
+You collaborate, create, and innovate to bring new solutions that help with this year’s theme: We Rise Together: Coding for a Better Collective Future.

 This competition features cash awards and is open to all Notre Dame undergraduate students.

-Successful projects depend on interdisciplinary expertise and cross-functional teams.
-Designing for digital is a shared conversation with diverse stakeholders.
-Bring your unique talents to help shape the vision and work of your team.
+Successful projects rely on interdisciplinary expertise and cross-functional collaboration.
+Digital design involves ongoing dialogue among diverse stakeholders.
+Contribute your unique talents to shape your team's vision and efforts.

 Stay Connected